Skip to content

 Acquiring, PIX, Boleto, POS terminals, Digital Banking, Payouts, Subscriptions

 Three product surfaces under one corporate umbrella.
-PagSeguro is the merchant acquiring and online payments brand: hosted checkout (Pagamento Lightbox), transparent checkout via direct API, payment links, subscriptions and Payouts API.
+PagSeguro is the merchant acquiring and online payments brand: hosted checkout (Pagamento Lightbox), transparent checkout via direct API, payment links, subscriptions and a Payouts API.
 POS terminal hardware (Moderninha, Minizinha, Smart POS) sits alongside the online product for omnichannel merchants.
-PagBank is the digital banking layer for individuals and merchants — free digital account, prepaid and credit card issuance, deposits, credit portfolio, escrow, foreign exchange.
-For iGaming operators, only the merchant acquiring + Payouts API + PIX/Boleto products are directly relevant.
-The integrated banking layer is more relevant if you also want operator-side cash management through PagBank rather than holding deposits at Itau or Santander.
+PagBank is the digital banking layer for individuals and merchants: a free digital account, prepaid and credit card issuance, deposits, a credit portfolio, escrow and foreign exchange.
+For iGaming operators, only the merchant acquiring, Payouts API and PIX/Boleto products are directly relevant, while the integrated banking layer is more relevant if you also want operator-side cash management through PagBank rather than holding deposits at Itau or Santander.

 Payment Methods